Online retail is booming, global e-commerce revenue is projected to hit $6.3 trillion in 2024, a significant 8.76% jump from the previous year.

-It’s no secret that online retail is growing rapidly, this year alone e-commerce businesses are expected to increase revenues by up to 12% achieving record high figures of $436 billion by year end.
-As more and more customers move online, everyone from bricks and mortar chains to virtual stores are finding it necessary to optimize.
-From website interfaces, to warehouses, international shipment providers and domestic carriers, entire back-end supply systems are being updated to reflect changing customer increasingly global customer requirements.
+As more and more customers move online, everyone from brick-and-mortar chains to virtual stores is finding it necessary to optimize.
+From website interfaces to warehouses and carriers, supply systems are being updated to meet evolving global customer demands.

-In a world where shipment costs can account for up to 25% of overall business costs, shipping services such as FedEx, UPS and USPS aren’t content to let retailers pocket their share of the pie.
+With shipping costs often reaching 25% of business expenses, services like FedEx, UPS, and USPS are keen to capture their share.
 According to EKN Research, 18 percent of every dollar gained through online sales goes towards fulfillment costs.
-With rates rising across the board, businesses are finding it necessary to find new and innovative solutions for driving down their fulfillment costs.
+As rates rise, businesses need innovative solutions to lower fulfillment costs.

 Customers Expect More with E-Commerce

-In large part these costs are being driven by E-commerce behemoths such as Amazon and Wal-Mart.
-Both companies are locked in a struggle to offer the most competitive shipping rates possible, with Wal-Mart implementing free two-day shipping on all orders under $35.
+In large part, these costs are being driven by E-commerce behemoths such as Amazon and Walmart.
+Both companies vie for the best rates, with Wal-Mart offering free two-day shipping on orders under $35.
 Amazon has matched these rates and also offers free two-day shipping on all items to subscribed Prime members.
+Explore further by checking out Deliver Imports to Amazon FBA

-With more and more customers flocking to these sites, in order to compete other retailers are finding it necessary to offer similar incentives despite the cost.
-For smaller businesses however, dealing with these costs while still remaining profitable is a difficult ask.
+With more customers flocking to these sites, other retailers are also offering similar incentives despite the cost.
+For smaller businesses, however, dealing with these costs while remaining profitable is a difficult ask.

 Strategies to Manage Fulfillment Costs with E-Commerce